Enabling Mobile Base Stations in 5G via Wireless Access Backhaul (WAB): A Multi-Band Experimental Study: Wireless Access Backhaul

-Free mobility and seamless BH handovers are the two key features that distinguish the \gls{wab} architecture from similar solutions, such as NR femtocells, which are primarily designed to provide NR access in residential or enterprise environments.
+Free mobility and seamless backhaul handovers are the two key features that distinguish the \gls{wab} architecture from similar solutions, such as NR femtocells, which are primarily designed to provide NR access in residential or enterprise environments.
+An important research direction for WAB adoption in mobile and vehicular scenarios is the design of efficient interference management and coordination techniques, as mobile WAB nodes may generate interference when operating within static infrastructures due to imperfect synchronization.